Gaining Corporate Support

 >> Access employer support guide <<

-The approval process will probably take longer than you expect, so allow plenty of time.
+The approval process may take longer than you expect, so allow plenty of time.

 You will be most successful if you: